AbrahamR176/Arch-osuguide/README.md

 Also this will be a guide for beginners.
 If you know your way around ThePoon's guide on installing osu!, then you probably do not need this guide.

-If you have any questions, you can also just contact me if you have any question, if I have the time, I will help you out for sure.
+If you have any questions, you can also just contact me, if I have the time, I will help you out for sure.

 **Credits to ThePoon for providing the guide I based mine on in: https://blog.thepoon.fr/osuLinuxAudioLatency/**